ni/ams-capabilities/README.md

 * ErrorChannels - Error.ch%d.STS

 Note: The %d in the channel name will be replaced with a number from 1 to X depending on how many channels are created from the for loops.
 For example, the channel name Current.ch%d.AV will be printed as Current.ch1.AV, Current.ch2.V, and so on.
 Also to the channel name the Instance Name of the plugin is automatically added before, so if the Instance Name is "BLS_Instance" the complete channel name will be "BLS_Instance_Current.ch1.AV".
+In PAtools you will use as a channel name "_Current.ch1.AV".

 # Helper VI